Issue No. 204-205 - December 28, 2000.

 opposition to the Serbian elections.

-Leaders of the Kosovar Albanians completely rejected the statement of
+Leaders of the Kosovar Albanians completely rejected

 the UN Secretary General Kofi Annan who on 17th December said that